-Hanging the Kayak from Its Grab Handles.
 The grab handles or straps on the kayak are designed for carrying the kayak only.
 Yet there are many people who elect to store their kayak by hanging it from these handles.
-This is not a good idea.
 Over time, hanging a kayak from its grab handles can weaken those handles, causing them to erode or break.
 And without these handles, transporting a kayak from your vehicle to the water can be very difficult.

-Avoid Storing on Hard Flat Surfaces.
-Even if you plan to store your kayak upside down, placing it on a hard flat surface is never a good idea, as the various contact points, where the kayak meets the hard surface, can become scratched or dented.
+Even if you plan to store your kayak upside down, placing it on a hard flat surface is never a good idea, as the various contact points (where the kayak meets the hard surface) can become scratched or dented.

-Kayaks, whether they are made of wood, plastic, fiberglass or some other composite material, can quickly—or gradually—become damaged by all sorts of weather elements, including rain, wind, heat, cold/frost, and even sunlight, among other climatic assailants.
-Below we’ll look at some of the main culprits of damage in terms of weather, and the havoc that each can cause your prized kayak.
+Kayaks, whether they are made of wood, plastic, fiberglass or some other composite material, can quickly or gradually become damaged by all sorts of elements, including rain, wind, heat, cold,frost sunlight and saltwater.
+Below we’ll look at some of the main culprits of damage in terms of weather and other elements, and the havoc that each can cause your prized kayak.

-Use Sun-Protective Spray.
-Sun-Protective spray can help protect your kayak from the damaging ultra-violet (UV) rays of the sun.
+Sun-Protective spray can help protect your kayak from the damaging ultraviolet (UV) rays of the sun.
 This spray should be used twice a year at minimum—once when you take your boat out of storage for the kayak season, and again when you pack it away.
 Remember to cover the entire boat, including the inside portion of the hull.

 Another great reason for storing your kayak in a temperature-controlled building is to protect it from freezing temperatures and frost.
 Extremely cold temperatures can wreak havoc on a kayak, even when it is stored inside.
 Kayaks have a number of creases and crevices—places where water can seep in and settle.
-Normally this is not a problem, but when the kayak is then exposed to freezing temperatures, this causes that water to freeze, which in turn leads to an endless process of contraction and expansion that can damage the kayak over time.
-For this reason, the most ideal situation is to avoid cold temperatures entirely by storing the boat at room temperature.
+Normally this is not a problem, but when the kayak is exposed to freezing temperatures, this causes that water to freeze.
+In turn, this leads to an endless process of contraction and expansion that can damage the kayak over time.
+For this reason, the most ideal situation is to store the boat at room temperature.

 If you must store your kayak outside, it’s important to take extra precautions during the rainy and snow seasons.
 Water that collects on and in your kayak can cause mold to grow over time, which, as we explained above, can quickly ruin your kayak.
 Tarps can protect your kayak from the rain and snow, but it’s important to check on your boat from time to time to ensure no water has leaked from the tarp onto the boat.

 Another enemy to the integrity of your kayak is saltwater.
-Salt can degrade all kinds of kayaks—wooden, plastic, composite, fiberglass, etc.—and the metal parts within your boat can become corroded from the salt as well.
+Salt can degrade the exterior of all kinds of kayaks(wooden, plastic, composite, fiberglass, etc.) and the metal parts within your boat as well.
 Therefore, if you plan to use your kayak in the ocean, it is imperative that you thoroughly spray the boat down with fresh, clean water after each use.
 Be sure to also spray the inside and bottom portions of the kayak.
-Also, if you live in a seaside area in which there is a lot of salt in the air, it’s important that you spray the boat down regularly to avoid damage, degradation and corrosion.
+Also, if you live in a seaside area where there is a lot of salt in the air, it’s important to spray the boat down regularly to avoid damage, degradation and corrosion.

 By protecting your kayak from the elements you can keep it in tip-top shape for years to come.

-As we mentioned in an earlier section, your kayak is an investment in fun and adventure; it has plenty of worth to you—not just monetary worth, but a vessel that is fundamental to your outdoor recreation.
+As we mentioned in an earlier section, your kayak is an investment in money, fun and adventure.
 Your kayak can provide hours of fun and excitement—thrills that can be cut off if your kayak falls into the hands of a thief.

 So how do you protect your kayak against potential theft?
-This is a question we will answer in depth in the section that follows this one, but here are some basic things to keep in mind.
+Here are some basic things to keep in mind.